 - Measuring your performance through which you are able to perform well in the actual exam.

 Also, practice previous years’ UP SI papers and difficult problems based on all the topics so that you can easily and in less time solve questions in the actual exam.

 That’s all from us in this blog of UP SI quant preparation strategy.
-We hope this detailed preparation strategy for Quantitative Ability section in UP police SI exam helps in your preparation.
+We hope this detailed preparation strategy for the Quantitative Ability section in the UP police SI exam helps in your preparation.